 We are not claiming that it is a disproportionate burden to fix the issues on this site.

 Content that's not within scope of the accessibility regulations

 Although not within scope of the regulations, we are committed to improving the accessibility of the items highlighted below.

 Older pdfs and other documents

-The accessibility regulations don’t require us to fix pdfs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+The accessibility regulations do not require us to fix pdfs or other documents published before 23 September 2018 if they are not essential to providing our services.

 What we're doing to improve accessibility

 Whenever new features are released they go through our internal quality assurance checks and must meet WCAG 2.1 AA.

 This statement was updated on 7 September 2022.